uddugteam/offchain-ipfs-manual/src/contributing-development.md

 - Share feedback on this manual by opening an issue at [rs-ipfs/offchain-ipfs-manual]
 - provide feedback on `offchain::ipfs` itself by opening an issue at [rs-ipfs/substrate]

-## Support `offchain::ipfs` financially

-[Equilibrium] is a consultancy that builds, and helps you build _on_ the distributed web.
-If you're part of an organization and want help implementing or improving `offchain::ipfs`, get in touch with us.

-- If you're an individual and want to support us financially, visit our [OpenCollective].

 ## Implement more IPFS functionality

 Some of the functionality that exists in [Rust IPFS] is not exposed via `offchain::ipfs`, and some